apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 To do that, we'll be using the [Cheerio](https://github.com/cheeriojs/cheerio) library.
 This may not sound familiar, so let's try again.
 Does [jQuery](https://jquery.com/) ring a bell?
-If it does you're in luck, because Cheerio is just jQuery that doesn't need an actual browser to run.
+If it does you're in luck, because Cheerio is like jQuery that doesn't need an actual browser to run.
 Everything else is the same.
 All the functions you already know are there and even the familiar `$` is used.
 If you still have no idea what either of those are, don't worry.
 We'll walk you through using them step by step.